Tutelo language: Documentation

-Hale published a brief grammar and vocabulary in 1883 and confirmed the language as Siouan through comparisons with Dakota and Hidatsa.
+Hale published a brief grammar and vocabulary in 1883 and confirmed the language as Siouan proper through comparisons with Dakota and Hidatsa.
 His excitement was considerable to find an ancient Dakotan language, which was once widespread among inland tribes in Virginia, to have been preserved on a predominantly Iroquoian-speaking reserve in Ontario.
 Previously, the only recorded information on the language had been a short list of words and phrases collected by Lieutenant John Fontaine at Fort Christanna in 1716, and a few assorted terms recorded by colonial sources, such as John Lederer, Abraham Wood, Hugh Jones, and William Byrd II.

 Hale noted the testimony of colonial historian Robert Beverley, Jr. that the dialect of the Occaneechi, believed to be related to Tutelo, was used as a lingua franca by all the tribes in the region regardless of their first languages, and it was known to the chiefs, "conjurers," and priests of all tribes.
 These spiritual practitioners used it in their ceremonies, just as Roman Catholic priests in Europe and the US used Latin.
 Hale's grammar also noted further comparisons to Latin and Ancient Greek.
-He remarked on the classical nature of Tutelo's rich variety of verb tenses available to the speaker, including what he remarked as an "aorist" perfect verb tense, ending in "-wa".
+He remarked on the classical nature of Tutelo's rich variety of verb tenses available to the speaker, including what he remarked as an "aorist" perfect verb tense, ending in -wa.

-James Dorsey, another Siouan linguist, collected extensive vocabulary and grammar samples around the same time as Hale, as did Hewitt a few years later.
+James Dorsey, another linguist, collected extensive vocabulary and grammar samples around the same time as Hale, as did Hewitt a few years later.
 Frachtenberg and Sapir both visited the Six Nations Ontario reserve in the first decade of the 1900s and found that only a few Cayuga of Tutelo ancestry remembered a handful of Tutelo words.
 Speck did much fieldwork to record and preserve their cultural traditions in the 1930s but found little of the speech remaining.
 Mithun managed to collect a handful of terms that were still remembered in 1980.

-The language as preserved by these efforts is now believed to have been mutually intelligible with, if not identical to, the speech of other Virginia Siouan groups in general, including the Monacan and Manahoac and Nahyssan confederacies, as well as the subdivisions of Occaneechi, Saponi, etc.
+The language as preserved by these efforts is now argued to have been mutually intelligible with, if not identical to, the speech of other tribes in the region with mostly unattested languages, including the Monacan and Manahoac and Nahyssan confederacies, as well as the subdivisions of Occaneechi, Saponi, etc.

 In 1996, Giulia Oliverio wrote A Grammar and Dictionary of Tutelo as her dissertation.
 In 2021 the Living Tongues Institute for Endangered Languages assisted Tutelo activists in building a Living Dictionary for Tutelo-Saponi Monacan.